ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

     > [!IMPORTANT]
     > **Beware of breaking changes between K3s releases**\
-    > You will have to check the release information of all the releases between your current version and the latest one.
+    > You have to check the release information of all the releases between your current version and the latest one.

-3. Also related to the K3s configuration, consult the K3s documentation to see if any option you're using in the configuration has been deprecated or changed:
+3. Also related to the K3s configuration, consult the K3s documentation to see if any option you are using in the configuration has been deprecated or changed:

     - [K3s Server Configuration Reference](https://docs.k3s.io/cli/server).
     - [K3s Agent Configuration Reference](https://docs.k3s.io/cli/agent).